plasmicapp/plasmic/README.md

 as users create pages and routes in Plasmic Studio, they will be auto-loaded into your app without developer involvement.

-### Bring your own React components
+## Bring your own React components

 You can register your own arbitrary custom React components for use as building blocks within Plasmic Studio.
 [Learn more about code components](https://code-components.plasmic.site).

-### Codegen
+## Codegen

 Besides the Headless API, you can also [generate React code](https://docs.plasmic.app/learn/codegen-guide) into your codebase.
-This is a powerful way to use Plasmic as a UI builder for creating rich interactive web applications--one example of this is Plasmic Studio itself.
+This is a powerful way to use Plasmic as a UI builder for creating rich interactive web applications—one example of this is Plasmic Studio itself.
 See the [application development tutorials](https://docs.plasmic.app/learn/minitwitter-tutorial) to learn more.

-## Contributing
+# Contributing

 We use `lerna` to help us manage dependencies between the `@plasmicapp/loader-*` packages, (though we may pull in more packages to be managed by lerna, right now those are the ones with tight dependencies on each other).

-### Getting started
+## Getting started

 ```
 yarn lerna bootstrap  # inter-links all the lerna-managed packages together